dmakogon/dbguidance/sql/sqldb-or-3rdparty.md

 Another point to consider is the retention period of saved backups: in Azure SQLDB, at the moment, automatic backups created by the infrastructure have a maximum retention period of 35 days for Point-in-Time-Restore (PITR).
 If you need a longer period, you should use SQL Server installed in Azure Virtual Machines.

-**HYBRID: You need to integrate with on-premise AlwaysOn Availability Group (AG) topology?**
+**HYBRID: You need to integrate with on-premises AlwaysOn Availability Group (AG) topology?**

-If you have existing SQL Server on-premise installation using AlwaysOn Availability Groups (AG) feature for high-availability and cross-datacenter disaster-recovery, a SQL Server instance installed inside Azure Virtual Machines can join this existing topology as an additional replica.
+If you have existing SQL Server on-premises installation using AlwaysOn Availability Groups (AG) feature for high-availability and cross-datacenter disaster-recovery, a SQL Server instance installed inside Azure Virtual Machines can join this existing topology as an additional replica.
 This is not possible for Azure SQLDB.
 Additionally, if you want to use SQL Server “Log Shipping” DR feature, same restrictions apply.

   High Availability and Disaster Recovery for SQL Server in Azure Virtual Machines https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-sql-server-high-availability-and-disaster-recovery-solutions

-NOTE: Although Azure SQLDB can participate as a “Subscriber”, in a “Transactional Replication” topology with on-premise SQL Server instances or Virtual Machines in the Cloud, this is not considered HA/DR mechanism.
+NOTE: Although Azure SQLDB can participate as a “Subscriber”, in a “Transactional Replication” topology with on-premises SQL Server instances or Virtual Machines in the Cloud, this is not considered HA/DR mechanism.

   Transactional Replication to Azure SQL DB now in public preview https://azure.microsoft.com/it-it/blog/transactional-replication-to-azure-sql-db